Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Introduction

-However, ride-sharing services also face new challenges, which come exactly from the sharing of rides -- a new passenger may be picked up by a vehicle already serving another passenger.
+However, ride-pooling services also face new challenges, which come exactly from the sharing of rides -- a new passenger may be picked up by a vehicle already serving another passenger.
 These passengers have different origins, destinations, or desired departure times.
 Pooling them into a shared vehicle most likely will create extra waiting and/or detours, and these inconveniences in turn directly affect these passengers' willingness to use such a service \citep{krueger2016preferences,chen2017understanding,storch2021incentive}.
 Hence, it is critical to design effective passenger matching algorithms or strategies to avoid significant waiting or detours.
-In so doing, a large body of studies have focused on optimizing ride-sharing services, mainly at the operational level, e.g., dynamic matching algorithms \citep{santi2014quantifying,alonso2017demand,di2013optimization,bei2018algorithms,zeng2020exploring}, and demand management and pricing \citep{ke2020pricing,jacob2021ride,zhu2020analysis}.
+In so doing, a large body of studies have focused on optimizing ride-pooling services, mainly at the operational level, e.g., dynamic matching algorithms \citep{santi2014quantifying,alonso2017demand,di2013optimization,bei2018algorithms,zeng2020exploring}, designing meeting points \citep{stiglic2015benefits,chen2019ride}, and demand management and pricing \citep{ke2020pricing,jacob2021ride,zhu2020analysis}.
 Readers are referred to \citet{tafreshian2020frontiers} for a comprehensive review of recent efforts.

-In contrast, there are relatively few models that address the planning of ride-sharing systems.
-Recently, \citet{Daganzo2019Paper} proposed an overarching modeling framework that can cover a range of demand-responsive services (e.g., taxi, ride-sharing, and dial-a-ride), and analytically connect (in closed-form formulas) TNCs' fleet deployment decisions to passengers' expected steady-state travel experience.
-Later, this modeling framework is generalize in a series of studies to address ridesharing-related challenges, e.g., restricting the detour and waiting time of matched passengers \citep{Daganzo2020,ouyang2021performance}, and integrating the ride-sharing service into transit network design \citep{Liu2021}.
+In contrast, there are relatively few models that address the planning of ride-pooling systems.
+Recently, \citet{Daganzo2019Paper} proposed an overarching modeling framework that can cover a range of demand-responsive services (e.g., taxi, ride-pooling, and dial-a-ride), and analytically connect (in closed-form formulas) TNCs' fleet deployment decisions to passengers' expected steady-state travel experience.
+Later, this modeling framework is generalized in a series of studies to address ride-pooling-related challenges, e.g., restricting the detour and waiting time of matched passengers \citep{Daganzo2020,ouyang2021performance}, and integrating the ride-pooling service into transit network design \citep{Liu2021}.